 Ice pancakes are a phenomenon where discs of ice anywhere from 20 - 200 cm wide are formed creating a unique spectacle.

-Ice pancakes are relatively rare phenomenon that tend to occur in very cold oceans and lakes.
+Ice pancakes are a relatively rare phenomenon that tend to occur in very cold oceans and lakes.
 They are most frequently seen in the Baltic Sea and around Antarctica but also form relatively frequently on the Great Lakes of the United States and Canada.

 They require some rather specific conditions in order to form and can form in one of two distinct ways.